Probate Q&A Series How do I file a final and amended final accounting in North Carolina probate?

 5. Filing an Amended Final Accounting

-If you discover errors or omissions after the final accounting is on file, you must correct them promptly:
+If you discover errors or omissions after the final accounting is on file, you should correct them promptly:

 1. Label the document “Amended Final Accounting.”